-86. Interception and disclosure of communication.
+79. Interception and disclosure of communication.

-Any operator of a communications service or system, or employee of an operator of a communications service or system who commits an offence, and is liable on conviction to a fine not exceeding ninety six currency points or to imprisonment not exceeding forty eight months or both.
+- (1) Any operator of a communications service or system, or employee of an operator of a communications service or system who- - (a) unlawfully intercepts any communication between other persons sent by means of that service or system; - (b) unlawfully interferes with or obstructs any radio communication; or - (c) unlawfully discloses any information in relation to a communication of which that operator or employee is aware, commits an offence and is liable on conviction to a fine not exceeding one hundred and twenty currency points or imprisonment not exceeding five years or both.